 Here the four-point attachment (one mount in every corner) is supplemented by an additional point exactly in the middle of the trellis.
 This solution is recommended if the medium-sized trellis (170 cm x 60 cm with 6 mm rods) in the inexpensive (but slightly less powerful) version-- 5 mm wire instead of 6 mm-- is installed.

-The number of fittings (mounts) can also be reduced to three.
-Two fittings are placed in the upper corners; the third is placed on the lowest or second lowest horizontal rung.
+The number of mounts can also be reduced to three.
+Two mounts are placed in the upper corners; the third is placed on the lowest or second lowest horizontal rung.
 It might not be possible to place this lower mount (the only one on its axis) so that it is at the same distance to the left and to the right side of the lattice grid.
-This can be compensated by filing an additional groove in the head of the the trellis fitting.
+This can be compensated by filing an additional groove in the head of the the trellis mount.

-At what height above the ground should the trellis be placed?
-This depends on the growing height of the plant-- usually 30 - 70 cm above the ground.
-The plants should be guided above the splash-water zone at the base of the wall (usually not cultivated in this splash water area).
-If the plants are being grown in a container, the trellis grid must be set a little higher.
-Bamboo rods may be used to guide the shoots to the trellis, and binding material used to secure them to the trellis.
+How high above the ground should the trellis be placed?
+30 - 70 cm above the ground is usual, depending on the expected height of the plant.
+The plants should be guided above the splash-water zone at the base of the wall.
+If the plants are grown in a container, the trellis grid must be set a little higher.
+Bamboo rods may be used to guide the shoots to the trellis, with binding material used to secure them to the trellis.